nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 find out!

 Format: `summary [mo/MONTH]` <br/>
-To summarise the entries in PennyWise, we compute 3 simple statistic to let you have a quick overview of your expenditure and income.
+To summarise the entries in PennyWise, we compute 3 simple statistics to let you have a quick overview of your expenditure and income.

 | Statistic             | Explanation                                                 |